masautt/typescript-compiler-showcase/as1/README.md

 |`realnums`|Doubles or integers|`20.98`|

- The Lexer will not consider any comments encapsulated by and exclamation mark (`!`).
+ The Lexer will not consider any comments encapsulated by an exclamation mark (`!`).
 If the Lexer fails to find a token class for a given input substring it will print an error message to the console and identify the missing token class as `unknown`.

 ### Examples